Quick Answer

 After your insurance packet is locked, plan your post-move money operations with a compliance-first setup: Talk to Gruv.

 This is case-dependent, not one-size-fits-all.
-The grounding pack describes private insurance as required in some cases and not in others, including guidance that it may not be mandatory if you commit to Spanish Social Security registration and contributions after visa grant.
+Private insurance is required in some cases and not in others, including guidance that it may not be mandatory if you commit to Spanish Social Security registration and contributions after visa grant.
 Get a written answer from the office reviewing your file before you rely on public access.
 If the answer is conditional, ask what document proves the condition is met.

 The grounding pack does not establish a universal no co-payment/no deductible rule for every case.
 Treat these terms as case-specific checks.
 Ask for a clear yes or no, then confirm your policy wording matches it before submission.
 If wording is unclear, request corrected certificate language before you upload anything.